chicio/chicio.github.io/_posts/2020-07-02-expose-uikit-to-swiftui.md

 >UIViewControllerRepresentable.
 A view that represents a UIKit view controller...Adopt this protocol in one of your app's custom instances, and use its methods to create, update, and tear down your view controller.
 The creation and update processes parallel the behavior of SwiftUI views, and you use them to configure your view controller with your app's current state information...The system doesn't automatically communicate changes occurring within your view controller to other parts of your SwiftUI interface.
 When you want your view controller to coordinate with other SwiftUI views, you must provide a Coordinator instance to facilitate those interactions.
 For example, you use a coordinator to forward target-action and delegate messages from your view controller to any SwiftUI views.

-There are a lot of concepts here: view lifecycle, notification, delegation and communication with Coordinator :cold_sweat: But don't worry, with an example you will see how easy it is to use `UIViewRepresentable` and `UIViewControllerRepresentable`.
+There are a lot of concepts here: view lifecycle, notification, delegation and communication with Coordinator. :cold_sweat: But don't worry, with an example you will see how easy it is to use `UIViewRepresentable` and `UIViewControllerRepresentable`.

 #### Implementation